 - Download our Ho Chi Minh City Schools Guide

-Expats moving to Ho Chi Minh City (HCMC) will find themselves in a vibrant, engaging culture.
+Expats moving to Ho Chi Minh City will find themselves in a vibrant, engaging culture.
 The city has many benefits, but it also has drawbacks and expats should prepare themselves realistically to make the most of their time in Vietnam.

 Living in Ho Chi Minh City

 There is a strong expat community in Ho Chi Minh City and the social life is varied and engaging, which means there is something for everyone from families to singles.

 + PRO: Welcoming attitude of the Vietnamese people

 Vietnamese people are very friendly and welcoming of foreigners.
 Expats will find locals to be accommodating and genuinely interested in helping them – something that may seem unusual to many expats.

 Despite the friendliness of Vietnamese people, some expats still face unfairly increased prices.
 Expats should be firm when bartering and learn a few Vietnamese words to negotiate a fair deal.

 + PRO: Sights and activities offered throughout the city